Provide quality, end-of-life health care to the elderly

 Work-integrated learning

-This program includes a clinical placement component where you will gain practical work experience under the supervision of a registered or licensed professional.
+• This program includes a clinical placement component where you’ll get clinical experience under the supervision of an experienced registered or licensed professional.

 What are the admission requirements for the Gerontology and Palliative Care program?